 - The final goal is, by recommendation of several scientific committees, the publication of a study produced by the research team to validate the process that will contribute to a lasting change in the way society sees elderly people with Alzheimer's disorders.

-- That is why The Caravan of Memory is actually a project with a four-way intention
+- So the Caravan of Memory is actually a project with four objectives

 Sylvana Yustino, Argentine singer, guides a patient.